wglb/xlog/README.md

 Quick look at features:

-* Optinally Time-stamped formatted log enttries 2021-10-27 13:55:36.423013 xlog: end of log-file 2021-10-27_dispatch-rescancanm.log
+* Optionally Time-stamped formatted log entries 2021-10-27 13:55:36.423013 xlog: end of log-file 2021-10-27_dispatch-rescancanm.log
 * Log files can be appended to or superseded